furkleindustries/accelerator-core/README.md

 import * as React from 'react';

 /* Accelerator components, interfaces, styles, functions, etc. Feel free to
- * destructure this as you see fit but watch out that you don't get mixed up
+ * destructure these as you see fit but watch out that you don't get mixed up
- * between bundle props and component props with the same name (e.g. tags). */ import * as components from '../../src/passages/componentsBundle'; import * as passages from '../../src/passages/passagesBundle';
+ * between bundle names and passage component props with the same name
+ * (e.g. tags). */
+import * as components from '../../src/passages/componentsBundle';
+import * as passages from '../../src/passages/passagesBundle';
 import * as tagsBundle from '../../src/passages/tagsBundle';